John Cody (union leader)

-John A. Cody (June 17, 1921 – April 4, 2001) was a notorious New York union leader and racketeer.
+John A. Cody (June 17, 1921 – April 4, 2001) was an American union leader and racketeer from New York City.
 He was the president of the Teamsters union Local 282 between 1976 and 1984, during which time he utilized strikes, extortion and mafia intimidation to bend developers to his will and gained a fearsome reputation within the New York construction industry.

-Biography
+In 1982 Cody was convicted of labour Racketeering and Tax evasion resulting in Cody being sentenced to five years in prison.

+Early life and career

 Cody was born in the Hells Kitchen neighborhood of Manhattan.
-Cody got his start in the Teamster's union as a $1-a-day trucker's helper in his teens.
-He was imprisoned for armed robbery in his early 20s shortly after serving as a U.S. Marine towards the end of World War II.
+Cody got his start in the Teamster's union as a $1-a-day trucker's helper at the age of 15.
+At the age of 17 he was imprisoned for armed robbery, assault, and possession of a gun.
+Cody served as U.S. Marine towards the end of World War II.

+Union leader

-At the height of his power Cody was considered the "construction industry's most powerful union leader."
-In 1982, federal prosecutors convicted him of extortion, at a time when Cody was so feared by construction workers that they built his beach house for him in South Hampton and provided him with chauffeurs free of charge.
+During Cody's time as the President of Local 282 of the International Brotherhood of Teamsters he had a salary of $ 100,000 a year.
+He was considered the "construction industry's most powerful union leader".
+At the time Cody was so feared by construction workers that they built his beach house for him in South Hampton and provided him with chauffeurs free of charge.
 Cody used the mafia in New York to further intimidate developers, first working with the Gambino crime family and then Paul Castellano.
 Cody would kickback at least $200,000 a year to the mafia and was also convicted of providing a $2 million loan to Chicago mobsters.
+Cody was known for his cautious behavior, including installing anti-bugging devices in his phones and patting guests at his home for bugs.
+As a result, federal prosecutors described him as a tough case to crack.